 8. Straight to bed

-Okay the sitter is gone and you’re knackered.
+Okay the babysitter is gone and you’re knackered.
 You both entertain the idea of sex but then you think about how dusty you’ll be feeling in the morning and sleep seems so much more appealing.
-Sorry, it’s straight to bed.
-The night’s already been wild enough.
+Sorry, it’s straight to bed then.
+This night’s already been wild enough.